scottzyang/fotofilter-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Future Iterations
+- Allow users to download their filtered image.
+- Allow users to add filtered image to separate Gallery tab.

 ## Attribution

  - [No Photo Icon - Created by Icon.doit](https://www.flaticon.com/free-icons/no-photo)